rajarshi99/rajarshi99.github.io/research/lit_rev.md

 Let us first look into the example of
 [2D linear elasticity](lin_elasc2d/notes.pdf) problem in the paper.

+A neural network is trained which has inputs

+1. Boundary geometry:
+Chosen from a set of polygons of 6-8 edges

+2. Boundary condition:
-They consider a set of polygon domains of 6-8 edges where each edge can have only one of the following three types of boundary conditions.
+Each edge can have only one of the following three types of boundary conditions.
-1. Zero displacement (Dirichlet)
-2. Specified uniform traction (Neumann)
+- BC1: zero displacement
+- BC2: specified uniform traction in a given range
+- BC3: unconstrained; which means zero traction

-3. Unconstrained (Neumann)
+3. Material parameters:
+Poisson's ratio and density in a given range

+4. Point in the domain

+The output of the NN is the target area upper bound A.
+The training is carried out in a supervised fashion the key steps to be followed are given below.

+1. Create a list of problems by choosing the boundary geometry, condition Poisson' ratio etc and parameterise them.
+So, each problem can be assigned a set of numbers.

+2. Numerically solve each problem for a
+Low Density Uniform Mesh (LDUM) to get a Low Accuracy Solution (LAS) and a High Density Uniform Mesh (HDUM) to get a High Accuracy Solution (HAS).

+3. Let P_i be the parameters of the i-th problem. x_j be the center of the j-th element in the LDUM of the i-th problem and E_ij be the error approximate for the j-th element in the LDUM of the i-th problem.
+To find E_ij the HAS and LAS are used.
+The NN is trained to minimise the loss

+> mean square (NN(P_i, x_j) - 1/E_ij).

+Now for an unseen problem we can get the target area upper bound A.
+This is used by the Triangle package to form the non-uniform mesh.

 ## Turbulence Modelling